oklas/react-breadcrumbs-dynamic/README.md

 `<a>` tag for breadcrumb url - you need to use the `duplicateProps` and/or `renameProps`, or need to specify both `to` and `href`.

+This items configuration method is simple and enough effective.
+More details about performance is described in section Advanced Usage and Performance.

+Simple configure of the breadcrumbs items:

 ``` javascript